jupyter-server/gateway_provisioners/gateway_provisioners/app-support/README.md

 like the application name, command, and image can be specified, in addition to the allowed kernels and culling intervals, etc.

-Other values that are more application to the _application_ rather than the _kernel_ are located in the `provisioner` stanza.
+Other values that are more applicable to the _application_ rather than the _kernel_ are located in the `provisioner` stanza.
 These are values that are used by Gateway Provisioners _within_ the application.